JakeSteam/Notes/wishlist.md

 ### Lego

-*Note: "Retired" sets can no longer be purchased from Lego.com, but are probably avaiable elsewhere!*
+*Note: "Retired" sets can no longer be purchased from Lego.com, but are usually available elsewhere!*

 - £300+
     - [App-Controlled D11 Bulldozer](https://www.lego.com/en-gb/product/app-controlled-cat-d11-bulldozer-42131) *(Retired)*